VCS (Visible Content Store) is the default storage engine for Nuxeo documents.

 In standard Nuxeo the document id is a UUID stored as a string, for instance

-Starting with Nuxeo 5.7.1, it's possible on select databases to use a more efficient id representation:
+It's possible on select databases to use a more efficient id representation:

 The following values for idType are possible:

 - varchar: a varchar-based UUID (the default),

 - uuid: a native uuid (only on PostgreSQL (NXP-4803)),

 - sequence: a sequence-based integer (on PostgreSQL (NXP-10894), Oracle (NXP-13800), and SQL Server 2012 (not Azure) (NXP-10912)).
 Instead of just

 sequence:your_sequence_nameif you want to use another sequence than the default one (